-Prerequisite: Ensure that there are two machines, Machine A and Machine B, for instance, and WebSphere Deployment manager as well as IBPM Server is installed in Machine A and WebSphere Application server is installed in Machine B. Make sure that the WebSphere Application Server of both machines is of the version stated in the System Requirements.
+Prerequisite: Ensure that there are two machines, Machine A and Machine B, for instance, and WebSphere Deployment manager as well as WebSphere Application Server and IBPM Server are installed in Machine A and WebSphere Application server is installed in Machine B. Make sure that the WebSphere Application Server of both machines is of the version stated in the System Requirements.